 - 2015, South Carolina: $30,000 Verdict – A 34-year-old woman is operating her vehicle in heavy traffic on a major highway.
 She is suddenly rear-ended by another vehicle, with the impact speed of the accident around 75mph.
 The woman’s car is struck so violently that it is pushed into the car in front of her, and both cars could not be driven away from the scene.
 The woman seeks emergency treatment for neck and head pain, undergoing pain management and therapy for occipital nerve damage.
 She sues the driver of the other vehicle, claiming that they did not maintain an appropriate distance between the vehicles.
 In her lawsuit, she suggests that she accrued $175,000 in medical expenses, leading the defense to contest damages.
 The jury ultimately awards her $30,000.

 - 2014: Maryland: $290,000 Verdict -- A 40-year-old woman suffers a minor disc injury after a rear-end accident.
 We say minor because the MRI did not show a significant injury, but there is no question this woman had a nerve injury that was causing her some problems.
 State Farm offered $70,000, which was more than we thought they would because State Farm typically puts little value on these kinds of cases.
+But our client thought the case was worth a lot more money and the jury thankfully agreed.
 Miller & Zois handled this case.

 - Get more information on the settlement value of rear-end crash cases?
 Get statistics and more verdicts and settlements from around the country.